Dawson Knox Player Prop Bets for NFL Week 17 | Buffalo vs. Atlanta 1/2/2022

 - With 17 targets in the red zone this season, Knox has been on the receiving end of 15.9% of his team's 107 red zone pass attempts.

-- The Bills, who rank third in the NFL in points scored, have attempted a pass 60.3% of the time while running the ball 39.7% of the time.
+- The Bills have thrown the ball in 60.3% of their plays from scrimmage this year while running the ball 39.7% of the time.
+This offensive attack ranks third in the NFL in points scored.

 - Click over to SISportsbook and find the latest player props and odds for Knox's matchup with the Falcons.